what WIDE does

 | "HAAS mode has a flanging sound" | that's comb filtering from the delay. reduce WIDTH (shorter delay) or switch to STEREO mode for artifact-free widening. |

-| "CPU is too high" | WIDE targets <1.5% at 44.1 kHz. at higher sample rates, CPU is proportional. close other instances if needed. |
+| "CPU is too high" | WIDE targets <1.5% at 44.1 kHz on macOS (hardware-accelerated FFT).
+Windows CPU may be higher. at higher sample rates, CPU is proportional. |

 | "plugin doesn't appear in DAW" | rescan plugins in your DAW. check that VST3/AU files exist in ~/Library/Audio/Plug-Ins/. |